 In our taste metric, three coffee makers tied for the lead: the Bee House Ceramic, Chemex, and Hario V60.
-All of these drippers produced an incredibly clean cup with balanced flavor, lots of sweetness, and very little bitterness.
-There was a distinct visual difference in the brew from these coffee makers in the amount of oil left floating on top.
-Furthermore, all three of these had such effective filtration that there was virtually no sediment left at the bottom of our cups.
+All of these drippers produced an incredibly clean cup with a well-balanced flavor, lots of sweetness, and very little bitterness.
+There was a distinct visual difference in the brew from these coffee makers compared to the rest of the lineup in the amount of oil left floating on top.
+Further, all three of these had such effective filtration that there was virtually no sediment left at the bottom of our cups.

 The Chemex produced ever so slightly more bitterness than the V60 or Bee House, but the difference was negligible.
-The Bee House dripper also set itself apart in that it brewed a cup with so much flavor and sweetness that it was almost juicy to our palates.
-The Hario V60 held strong with its superbly clean cup and impressive balance of flavor.
+The Bee House dripper also set itself apart because it brewed a cup with so much flavor and sweetness that it was almost juicy to our palates.
+The Hario V60 held steady with its superbly clean cup and impressive balance of flavor.

-For second place in our taste metric, we had another three-way tie between the Bonmac, Clever, and Kalita Wave drippers.
+For second place in our taste metric, we had another three-way tie between the Bonmac, the Clever, and the Kalita Wave drippers.
 The Bonmac produced a clean cup to rival our winners but fell just shy with a touch more bitterness than we would have liked.
-The Clever's unique combination of pour over and immersion styles resulted in a smooth cup with some really exciting bright and sweet flavors but was still more bitter than ideal.
-Finally, the Kalita Wave yielded an incredibly smooth cup with almost no bitterness but lacked a bit in sweetness.
+The Clever's unique combination of pour over and immersion styles resulted in a smooth cup with some fascinating bright and sweet flavors, but was still a bit more bitter than ideal.
+Finally, the Kalita Wave yielded an incredibly smooth cup with almost no bitterness, but lacked a little bit in sweetness.

 Ease of Use

-Leading the pack in our ease of use scoring were the Bodum, Coffee Gator, Cafellissimo, and Clever Dripper.
-After a small blooming pour at the beginning, the brew guides for all of these drippers recommend adding water in a steady, controlled pour all at once.
+Leading the pack in our ease of use scoring were the Bodum, the Coffee Gator, the Cafellissimo, and the Clever Dripper.
+After an initial small blooming pour, the brew guides for all of these drippers recommend adding water in a steady, controlled pour all at once.
 This single pour method cuts down on the amount of time you have to spend babysitting your brew and make for a more streamlined overall experience.

-The Cafellissimo dripper is unique in that it is simply a laser-cut, stainless filter with a handle, and built-in lip that allows it to be set on top of whatever container you want to brew into.
-We appreciated the simplicity of this design and eliminating the need to hunt down specialty filters made our overall brewing experience much easier.
-Finally, the Clever Dripper with its one-of-a-kind design took all the guesswork out of coffee brewing.
-You don't even need a gooseneck kettle to make a delicious cup with this thing!
-Furthermore, we loved that this dripper seals once it is lifted off your cup, making the trip to the garbage can or sink clean and drip-free.
+The Cafellissimo dripper is unique in that it is merely a laser-cut, stainless filter with a handle, and a built-in lip that allows you to set it on top of whatever container into which you want to brew.
+We appreciated the simplicity of this design, and eliminating the need to hunt down specialty filters made our overall brewing experience much more straightforward.
+Finally, the Clever Dripper, with its one-of-a-kind design, took all the guesswork out of coffee brewing.
+You don't even need a gooseneck kettle to make a delicious cup with this thing.
+Further, we loved that this dripper seals once it is lifted off your cup, making the trip to the garbage can or sink clean and drip-free.

 Topping out in durability scores are the Kalita Wave, the Cafellissimo Paperless, and the Munieq Tetra Drip.
 All three of these utilize very different designs but are constructed entirely out of metal.
-We loved the closed-loop handle on the Kalita Wave.
-Coupled with a durable choice of materials, the handle allowed us to move the dripper around easily and securely — especially important when it's full of freshly-brewed coffee grounds.
+We loved the durable materials and the closed-loop handle on the Kalita Wave.
+The handle allowed us to move the dripper around quickly and securely, which is especially important when it's full of freshly-brewed coffee grounds.

-The Cafellissimo also features bulletproof construction and a design that doesn't require any extra or moving parts, minimizing the likelihood of breaking it.
-This thing can handle being dropped, knocked over, or tossed in a bag no problem.
-Perhaps the most durable in our selection, the Munieq is made of three separate metal sides that slide together to form a triangular dripper.
+The Cafellissimo also features bulletproof construction and a design that doesn't require any extra moving parts, minimizing the likelihood of breaking it.
+This thing can handle being dropped, knocked over, or tossed in a bag without any problems.
+Perhaps the most durable option in our entire lineup, the Munieq is made of three separate metal sides that slide together to form a triangular dripper.
 These sides can be taken apart and laid against each other, enabling the dripper to be stored completely flat.
-For this reason, we think this dripper is a great option for situations such as camping and backpacking where other drippers would be cumbersome or likely to break.
+For this reason, this dripper is an excellent option for situations such as camping and backpacking, where other drippers would be cumbersome or likely to break.

 We hope that this comprehensive analysis of the best pour over coffee makers on the market equips you with the right information to choose the right dripper for your needs.
-Whether you are looking for the very best taste, the most convenient option, or a way to brew while traveling, we've got you covered.
+Whether you are looking for the very best taste, the most convenient option, or the most convenient way to brew a hot cup of coffee while traveling, we've got you covered.

 — Michelle Powell